-6. Enhance a roof garden with an entertaining space

 Decorating a small backyard or patio should never be an afterthought.
 In fact, roof gardens, terraces and balconies provide a great opportunity to enjoy the surrounding views and extend the living space of your home, however tiny.

-Sleek, simple and sophisticated is the golden rule when designing a roof garden.
+Sleek, simple and sophisticated is the golden design rule for any roof garden ideas.
 Choose materials to complement patterns or colors in the surrounding landscape or adjacent buildings so the design blends in.
-Plus, setting up an enclosed seating area around a fire pit is a tried-and-tested way of upping the cozy factor.

 With a little planning, creativity and innovation it is possible to transform an unused roof space into an area to relax, unwind and entertain.

-#### Updated